New Zealand Rare Breeds Website: www.rarebreeds.co.nz – Information

 Saanen goats are best known for their potentially enormous milk yield; they are also extremely docile and easy to handle.

 The Saanen in New Zealand is medium to large, of attractive dairy type, alert and revealing vigour.
 The coat colour is white or cream.
 Ears should be erect and alertly carried, preferably pointed forward.
-They are the predominant breed in New Zealand.
-(See also » Sable Goats, which have been developed from Saanens.)
+They used to be the predominant breed of dairy goats in New Zealand.

-By the middle of the year 2002, 30 646 Saanens had been registered with the New Zealand Dairy Goat Breeders Association, representing 59.89% of registered dairy goats.
+In 2002, 30 646 Saanens had been registered with the New Zealand Dairy Goat Breeders Association, representing 59.89% of registered dairy goats.
+By 2024, however, numbers are reported to have dropped to 127 registered does, making this a rare breed.
+(See also Sable Goats, which have been developed from Saanens.)

 The Rare Breeds Conservation Society of New Zealand thanks the » New Zealand Dairy Goat Breeders Association for assistance with the preparation of this page.